sshariff01/jobstream-queue-engine-nodejs/README.md

 In NodeJS:

 1. Create a class for each asynchronous processing job.
-See the [async-workers](https://github.com/sshariff01/jobstream-nodejs-demo/tree/main/async-workers) folder of this repository for a complete example.
+See the [async-workers](https://github.com/sshariff01/jobstream-nodejs-demo/tree/main/async-workers) folder of this repository for an example.

 ```js
 // Import the Jobstream class